Programming by Backprop: An Instruction is Worth 100 Examples When Finetuning LLMs: Single-Stage Programming by Backprop

 \section{Single-Stage Programming by Backprop}

-In Figure \ref{fig:single-stage}, we show the accuracy of Llama-3.1-8B-Instruct on \emph{w/o IO} Random Arithmetic program evaluation following Proactive-PBB in comparison to a single SFT stage with all training data in a single mixture.
-As we scale the number of times the same piece of \emph{w/o IO} source code appears in the dataset, with prompt and response preamble augmentations, single-stage SFT approaches the performance of Proactive-PBB.
-The greater sample efficiency of Proactive-PBB is likely because initial train steps on source code are waisted in single-stage SFT, as a code-I/O relationship has not yet been learned.
+In Figure \ref{fig:single-stage}, we show the accuracy of Llama-3.1-8B-Instruct on unpaired (\emph{w/o IO}) Random Arithmetic program evaluation following proactive PBB in comparison to a single SFT stage with all training data in a single mixture.
+As we scale the number of times the same piece of unpaired (\emph{w/o IO}) source code appears in the dataset, with prompt and response preamble augmentations, single-stage SFT approaches the performance of proactive PBB.
+The greater sample efficiency of proactive PBB is likely because initial train steps on source code are waisted in single-stage SFT, as a code-I/O relationship has not yet been learned.